The most common symptoms of coronavirus (COVID-19) as advised of recent could be;

 Anyone who has symptoms of coronavirus (COVID-19) can ask for a free antigen test to check if they have the virus.
 If you would like to ask for a test, please click here.

-If you do not have coronavirus symptoms but would like an appointment with a health professional at any of our practices please call the practice on 0300 130 3333, or log into your Personal Health Hub to access your practice online services.
+If you do not have coronavirus symptoms but would like an appointment with a health professional at any of our practices please call the practice on 0300 130 3333, or log into our online services. to access your practice online services.

 We will be managing as many appointments as possible remotely, whether by phone, online or video consultation.
 We will examine you physically if necessary.
 If you develop coronavirus symptoms in the seven days leading up to your face to face appointment, please call and cancel as we will not be able to see you in the surgery whilst symptomatic.
 For any urgent nursing appointments which require a face to face appointment please call us and we will help to manage your query.